mohan-chinnappan-n/Analytics-Cloud-Dataset-Utils/docs/export.md

 EXAMPLE

-              exports the lastest run datasetExport into a csv file
+              exports the latest run (or given exportId) datasetExport into a csv file

+              sfdx mohanc:ea:dataset:export  -u <username> -e [exportId]

+              if -e flag is not provided, latest exportId will be used for the export

+              sfdx mohanc:ea:dataset:export  -u <username> -e 0Px3h0000004DSKCA2 > customers.csv
+               OR
+              sfdx mohanc:ea:dataset:export  -u mohan.chinnappan.n_ea2@gmail.com > customers.csv

 ```